BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

   this to myself by saying they must need the matter as part of whatever reaction is powering their ascension.  :)

+* UCP added a chance for Deadlift to spawn the Kala, but we're not letting him equip/drop the Kala on Playthrough 1.
+It's just too hard a fight for that stage of the game.
+He'll have a chance to equip/drop it on TVHM+, and I've also set Nel to be able to equip/drop the Kala to compensate.

 ### Configuration

 There are several categories you can use to customize various aspects of the